AnkitSatpute/MathFormulaeOCR/README.md

 # MathFormulaeOCR
 Repository of the experiments performed in creating a state-of-the-art Math formula character and layout recognition methods.

-# Math Formula Character and Layout Recognition Methods

-This repository contains experiments and implementations aimed at developing state-of-the-art methods for recognizing characters and layouts within mathematical formulas.

 ## Table of Contents